lucee/lucee-docs/README.md

 Just run npm install, then run grunt.

-After you have made everything more beautiful via css, or added some funky new interactivity via javascript, to publish a new build of the bundles, you'll need to update `variables.assetBundleVersion` in both Application.cfc and Gruntfile.js, as the docs are statically deployed via cloudfront and versioning of these files is required to break caching.
+After you have made everything more beautiful via css, or added some funky new interactivity via JavaScript, to publish a new build of the bundles, you'll need to update `variables.assetBundleVersion` in both Application.cfc and Gruntfile.js, as the docs are statically deployed via cloudfront and versioning of these files is required to break caching.